yvesDenis/yvesdenis.github.io/content/en/post/cli-app-golang.md

 - Lines 4 and 17: Name of aliases , like shortcuts: -e for encrypt, -d for decrypt.
 - Lines 9 and 22: Error message returned is anything goes wrong.
-- Lines 11 and 24: Message output, values returned by the app ,plainText in case of decryption and cypherText fo the message encryption.
+- Lines 11 and 24: Message output, values returned by the app ,plainText in case of decryption and cypherText related to the message encryption process.

-Like said before, the cryptography opration is implemented in another file For readability purposes, to import the encryption.go file and synchronize modules's dependencies, you should edit the go.mod file with these instructions:
+Like said before, the cryptography opration is implemented in another file For readability purposes, to import the encryption.go file and synchronize modules's dependencies, you should edit the go.mod file with the following instructions:

 ```
 go mod edit -replace crypto-example/encryption => ../crypto-example